 To Build Muscle and Maximize Strength

-To Improve Swimming Endurance
+To Improve Swimming Performance

 Tired muscles prior to swimming negatively impact your technique and efficiency in the water.
 This can then lead to strain and overuse injuries in your joints and muscles.
-Not to mention that training with poor technique and body position will negatively impact your overall performance in the water.

 To Lose Weight

-It is often recommended to do your strength training before your swim to empty your carbohydrate stores.
-The idea is to force your body to get its energy primarily from fat rather than carbs during your run.
-However, the problem with this strategy is that you can’t finish a long swim workout at high intensity on empty carbohydrate stores.
 While it is true that a much higher percentage of fat is burned for energy, the calorie burn, on the other hand, is relatively low because of the low intensity of the workout.

 If you are looking to lose weight, a negative energy balance is key: If you burn more calories than you consume, you will lose weight.
 In the end, what matters is how many calories you burn in total during your workout.
 Spread your workouts out over several days rather than doing multiple workouts each day.
 That way you can train at high intensity and burn a lot of calories, while giving your body the time it needs to recover properly before the next workout.

 Bottom line: In general, you should not do two workouts back to back in the same day.
 You will achieve better results in both your strength and swim training if you give your body sufficient time to recover.
 If you want to combine your strength and endurance training, should follow the order best suited for your specific training goal.

 For more tips like this, follow MySwimPro on YouTube!